KevinLeeMiguel/rwanda-relational/README.md

 ## Proposed Solution

-This packages offers a way to have a `json` that acts like a copy of your database on the frontend and a way to ship the data from this package to your database easily.
+This package offers a way to have a `json` that acts like a copy of your database on the frontend and a way to ship the data from this package to your database easily.

 ### data format